-Dogs Penis Coming Fully Out and Stuck
+Dogs Penis Totally Stuck Out

 Initial Shock: I have owned dogs for many years.
 In total, I have had in excess of 40 dogs as I normally have a pack of at least 4 most of them have been male.